"I like to play blackjack. I'm not addicted to gambling, I'm

 Organizing Your Bathroom

-This article gives tips on how to organize a bathroom.
-Includes information about removing items from the drawers and cabinets, getting rid of outdated products, organizing belongings into plastic bins, and suggests each family member have their own bin.
+This site has a lot of resources, and you will find that it includes good information on how to organize a bathroom, including information about removing items from the drawers and cabinets, getting rid of outdated products, organizing belongings into plastic bins, and suggests each family member have their own bin.
 Making use of dead space is key, and organizing things according to use and location.
 Try using any or all of the following organizing ideas: wall mounted cabinets, carts on wheels, hooks on back of door, shower caddies, coat rack, hanging mesh bag for holding children's bath toys, wall mount hair dryer and curling iron, drawer organizers.
 Suggests organizing your bathroom annually, so things stay maintained.

 See UnclutterMyHome.com for more resources.